Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/ceph-install.md

 # Ceph Install

-This document describes the Ceph storage reference architecture for Kubernetes clusters and details how to deploy and manage Ceph on clusters deployed and managed with Mirantis k0rdent Enterprise.
+This document describes the Ceph storage reference architecture for Kubernetes clusters and details how to deploy and manage Ceph on clusters deployed and managed with {{{ docsVersionInfo.k0rdentName }}}.
 Ceph is a distributed storage system that can be deployed on a Kubernetes cluster using OSS Rook.
-Deploying Ceph with Mirantis k0rdent Enterprise enables its delivery as a ServiceTemplate.
+Deploying Ceph with {{{ docsVersionInfo.k0rdentName }}} enables its delivery as a `ServiceTemplate`.
 Although Ceph is primarily targeted at supporting [Mirantis k0rdent Virtualization (Kubevirt)](../mkvirt/index.md) (i.e., providing storage for virtual machines), it is also well suited for providing persistent block and filesystem storage for any Kubernetes workload.
 Rook Ceph integrates with Kubernetes as a CSI driver and supports the deployment of StorageClasses based on Ceph RBD (block volumes) and CephFS (filesystem volumes) in both Read-Write-Once and Read-Write-Many modes.

 ## Prerequisites and Requirements